 fear of its new unfamiliar surroundings.
 Everything that they knew was about to be shattered into pieces.
 When I heard about The Pet Pantry I knew I had to get involved.
 I signed on because

 I believed I could make a difference.
-I witnessed the problem firsthand at its root and saw a potential solution to many of these cases.
+I witnessed the problem firsthand and saw a potential solution to many of these cases.

 Who We Serve